Immigration documents

 What should I do if I change my post-secondary school?

 Starting November 8, 2024, you must be enrolled in the designated learning institution (DLI) named on your study permit.
 This means you can no longer change DLIs by letting IRCC know through your online account.
 To change DLIs, you need to apply for a new study permit.
-Detailed information about changin your school or program can be found on the IRCC website.
+Detailed information about changing your school or program can be found on the IRCC website.

 Electronic Travel Authorization (eTA)